 He forced me onto medication under pain of ending the relationship, which at the time was unthinkable to me.
 He bullied me onto medication before I’d had chance to even consider other options, such as counseling or telling him to go fuck himself.
 And like the silly, naive little idiot that I was, I did as I was told.

 But now, suddenly, years have passed.
 And I’m dependent upon this bastard drug that I never really wanted to be on in the first place.
 I have absolutely no idea who I am without this stuff inside me.
 So I decided to wean myself off and find out who Amy is when she’s not medicated.
 Only the withdrawal is fucking killing me.

 I have been crying for three days straight.
 I hate myself so much I want to put my fist through the mirror.
 I hate him so much I’m dreaming about all the ways I wish I could destroy him.
 I hate this drug so much I want to throw it all in the trash and never think of it again only I can’t because even cutting my dose by half is fucking killing me.

 I need to get this evil substance out of my system.
 I don’t want to be medicated any more.
 I don’t want to be dampened and dulled by this poison in my veins.
 I want to be whole without it.
 But right now I’m in so much pain I feel like a fucking heroin addict – I’d do anything to feel the sweet relief of taking a full hit again.

 I don’t know how to do this.
 I don’t know how to put myself through this hell when I’m not even sure I want to be the person who’s on the other side of it.
 Because I don’t know who that girl is.

 I’m not sure I can do this.

 I’m upping my counseling as a way of addressing the immense struggle I’m in the midst of right now.
 It’s very very expensive as I can’t access the type of therapy that works for me through the NHS.
-If you’d like to help me pay for it, you can become a Patron or buy me a coffee.
+If you’d like to help me pay for it, you can buy me a coffee.